 The brewers of Bare Beer wanted to create a locally brewed beer that had as much depth of flavour and character as possible, while maintaining the refreshing and sessionable nature of all of their beers.
 Many iterations later they created something they were truly proud of, and our panel agreed it was a winner!

 Beer: Clausthaler Original (0.5%)

 Brewed in strict accordance with the German purity law.
-Clausthaler has a genuine 'real beer' taste and is well-balanced, fresh, and easy to drink, with a creamy feel on the palate and a pleasing golden color to match.
+Clausthaler has a genuine 'real beer' taste and is well-balanced, fresh, and easy to drink, with a creamy feel on the palate and a pleasing golden colour to match.
 Clausthaler was a favourite with our panel.

 What are your favourite non-alcoholic drinks?
 Have you found something you could recommend?
 We'd love to hear from you!